top of page

 Unconscious things are notoriously hard to change.
 Start exercising.
 Eating healthy.
 Reading every day.
 Learning Chinese.
 Starting a new habit is harrrrd.
 And we wrongly think we’re lazy when the habit doesn’t stick.
 We’re not.
 Really.

-By creating new habits we have to break the old one.
-That means literally rebuilding our brain paths.
+By creating new habits we have to break the old ones.
+That means rebuilding our brain paths.
 That’s some physiological shovel work.

 Gorilla in Sainsbury’s

 In 2004 Sainsbury’s discovered that regular customers buy around the same 150 products in rotation.
-Even though the store has up to 30 thousands products to offer.
+Even though the store has up to 30 thousand products to offer.

 People did not pay attention to the new offers.
 They were like sleepwalkers.
 Even though they would never admit that.
 So creative agency AMV BBDO has decided to show them.